 What is intent to use?

-To understand what something is not, begin with what it is.
+To understand what is not an intent to use, let’s first begin with what it is.
 Intent to use refers to an intention by a person or company to use a trademark in commerce to sell certain goods or services.
-This intention forms the basis for filing a certain type of trademark application, called an ITU application, when the mark has not yet been used.
-A bona fide intent to use refers to a sufficient degree of intent to use a trademark.
+This intention forms the basis for filing a certain type of trademark application when the mark has not yet been used.
+The filer of an ITU application must have a bona fide intent to use the applied-for trademark on each product or service identified in the application.
 The degree of sufficiency must be more than simply any intent.

-In other words, the extent of the trademark applicant’s intent must be significant and supported by evidence.
-If challenged, will you have objective documentary evidence to support the degree of your intent to use a particular trademark?
+In other words, the extent of your intent must be significant and supported by evidence.
+Will you have objective documentary evidence to support the degree of your intent to use a particular trademark if challenged?

 What is a lack of bona fide intent to use?